Raezroth/Linux-ARM-Gaming-Chroot/README.md

 Guide to setup a MultiArch Chroot container to run Steam and Wine.

+NOTE: I have tested multiple Desktop Enviroments/Shells and SXMO/SWMO has the best fps with both PMOS and Arch Linux.
+(Mobian yet to be tested)

+You can use other desktop enviroments but perfomance can vary depending on the users distro settings.

 Please make sure to read, I put alot of time to try to make this as newbie friendly as possible.

 To see a list of games I've tested: [PinePhone(A64)](https://github.com/Raezroth/Pinephone-Gaming-Chroot/blob/master/PPBE-A64-Tested-Games.md), [PinePhone Pro(RK3399s)](https://github.com/Raezroth/Pinephone-Gaming-Chroot/blob/master/PPP-Tested-Games.md)